 When I started my business, I didn’t know what a welcome packet was.
 I had no idea how to create a welcome packet and when I learned about it and the stress it could save me from, I regretted not having one earlier on.

 I accidentally became a virtual assistant so I was just winging it for a long time.
-One time I proofread an e-book of over 10,000 words, designed a 3D cover that had 10 revisions and design an e-book for a client who decided she didn’t really want to become an author and so never paid.
+One time I designed an e-book with a 3D cover that had over 10 revisions for a client who decided she didn’t really want to become an author and so never paid.

 Bad experiences left a sour taste in my mouth and I honestly almost threw in the towel.
 Then I got some advice.
 My blogger friend advised me to have clear terms and conditions, always take a deposit before commencing any job and receive full payment before delivering the finished product.

 I wrote some terms down and had it saved on WhatsApp.
 I was excited at first and shared these terms whenever I remembered, which wasn’t very often.
 After a while, I knew it just wasn’t working.

 I am constantly trying to improve myself so I constantly research on how I can be a better virtual assistant.
 Then I found out about creating a welcome packet.
 I read up and realized that it was just what I needed.
 I have been using welcome packets since and it has saved me a lot of headache.
 My clients are happy and I am happier.

 So if you are a virtual assistant or create content at any level that requires you to work with people online, I recommend you create a welcome packet to protect yourself and your business.